-If I was to die tomorrow this is the one message I would want the world to hear: Take responsibility for your actions and emotions.
+If I was to give one piece of advice to my future child it would be: Take responsibility for your actions and emotions.
 You choose how you feel and you choose how you react to situations.

 I had no control over my emotions.
-I blamed everyone else when I chose to be angry or upset.
-Crying was my always my default.
+I blamed everyone else when I was angry or upset.
+Crying was always my default.
 Crying meant I would get attention and sympathy, every victim’s dream.

 It feels weird thinking about how I used to be.

 Nowadays, I love the person I am, flaws and all.
-If I do something that makes me happy or makes me laugh (at my own expense), I’m not too bothered about others opinions.
-They are entitled to their own opinion, just like I am entitled to think singing a song about a Penis is funny.
+If I do something that makes me happy or makes me laugh (at my own expense), I am not bothered about others opinions.
+They are entitled to their own opinion and I respect that.

 If someone does something and it makes me angry or upset, I now ask myself why am I feeling this way?
 I become curious about my own emotions and question them as opposed to immediately blaming others.
 I’ll talk more about this later.